delfick/whirlwind/README.rst

 Changlog
 --------

+0.8.0 - TBD
+    * The status of a response when there is an exception will now look at:

+      * If the msg is a dictionary, it'll get "status" from that dictionary if it has that
+      * If the exception has a "status" property, the status will be that value
+      * Otherwise the status will be 500

 0.7.2 - 6 March 2020
     * Fix a small mistake that meant http handlers weren't logging even if ``log_exceptions=False`` wasn't specified.